Author: Sherryl Andria

 1. Drop the mould completely submerged in oil.
 Keep it dipped in oil until hot.

-2. Once the mould has heated in hot oil, remove and immediately dip the mould in a bowl of water at room temperature.
+2. Once the mould has heated in hot oil, remove it.
+Promptly dip the mould in a bowl of water at room temperature.
 You will hear it sizzle.

 3. Tap dry of any moisture on the cookie mould.
 Continue with step 3 (under step-by-step pictures) until it gets heated on medium-low heat.